lambduli/minilog/WRITEUP.md

 ### Predicates

 What we call a *predicate* is a bit more complicated form in the language.
 It is a way to define new relations.
-Our knowledge bases will consist many such predicates.
+Our knowledge base will consist of many such predicates.

 A *Predicate* is either a *Fact* or a *Rule*.